 Why You Need To Take Regular Breaks If You Want A Thriving B&B

-For many B&B owners taking time off is easier said than done!
+For many accommodation providers taking time off is easier said than done!

 Having a break away from the business can be very difficult – there are no paid holidays, no colleagues to hand over the reigns to and guests who still need looking after!

-It is no surprise then that a recent survey found that more than 30% of B&B owners never take a holiday!
+It is no surprise then that a recent survey found that more than 30% of accommodation providers never take a holiday!

 There are serious consequences to not taking a break

-As I regularly share with my clients and students, there are huge downsides for B&B owners who never take time off – I learnt from personal experience!
+As I regularly share with my clients and students, there are huge downsides if you never take time off – I learnt from personal experience!

 I have learnt that whilst you might think having a break from the business is too impractical or too expensive for you, the consequences of not taking time out can be far greater.